jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/open-application-letter-2018.md

 - Moq
 - (etc.)

-If I will be hired as a .NET developer, I prefer to be involved in the Web API part of the system because I'm not very good with the UI part of a software system.
+If I will be hired as a .NET developer, I prefer to be involved in the Web API part of the system, because I'm not very good with the UI part of a software system.
+(Did you notice that I put Bootstrap instead of CSS in my [r&eacute;sum&eacute;](/resume/)?)

-But if your Web API team is full already, then I have to push myself to be good at the UI also :smile:
+But if your Web API team is full already, or if the role that I need to fill will still involve the UI, then I have to push myself to be good at the UI also :smile: